bahnseo/bahnseo.github.io/Keyrium_PrivacyPolicy_v1.0.md

    - **Purpose**: As a core home screen launcher (`CATEGORY_HOME`), accessing installed applications is indispensable for indexing, displaying, searching, and launching apps from the home screen grid and app drawer.
    - **Storage & Transmission**: Processed in real time only within the local device memory and storage.
 Never collected, stored, or transmitted to any external server.
 2. **Contacts Information (`READ_CONTACTS` - Optional, Premium Only)**:
-   - **Purpose**: Enables real-time contact search directly within the launcher search bar for rapid dialing and messaging (Call/SMS quick actions).
+   - **Purpose**: Enables real-time contact search directly within the launcher search bar, and opens the phone app's dialer or the messaging app's compose screen from a result.
+The App itself does not place calls or send messages.
    - **Storage & Transmission**: Processed locally for query matching only upon explicit user runtime consent.
 Never transmitted to external servers or logged.
 3. **In-App Purchase Data (Google Play Billing v7.x)**:
    - **Purpose**: Manages one-time lifetime Premium purchases and license restoration via Google Play Billing.